Future developments in Singapore: Mandai Avenue Columbarium

 Currently under study by the National Environment Agency (NEA), a 10-hectare site located next to Nee Soon Camp will be developed into a new funeral services and columbarium complex to support the expected increased demand for after-death facilities in the future as the existing Mandai and Yishun columbariums are nearing full capacity.

-Temporary World Aquatics Championships Venue at Kallang

-Housing two swimming pools, spectator stands, a fan zone, retail and food stands, and merchandise areas, the temporary facility to be built at Carpark G near the National Stadium is set to host the World Aquatics Championships in 2025.
-The facility is expected to accommodate 4,800 spectators.

-Olympic-Sized Ice Rink at Pandan Gardens
+Olympic-size ice rink at Pandan Gardens

 To be built on the site of the former Pandan Gardens Swimming Complex, the upcoming sports facility will house an Olympic-sized ice rink and a smaller version approximately a third of the Olympic size.
 Construction is set to begin in March 2025 and completed by the end of 2026.

 Restoration of Tanjong Pagar Railway Station

 Vacant for over a decade, the former Tanjong Pagar Railway Station will begin restoration works as a national monument in 2024.
 Part of the upcoming Greater Southern Waterfront development and the southern entry point to the Rail Corridor, the railway station will be integrated with the upcoming Cantonment MRT station.

 Estimated to cost approximately S$40 million, works are expected to be completed by 2026.